glimberger/sf-gulpfile/README.md

 ## Usage

-Run the following commands from the `fs-gulpfile` directory.
+Run the following commands from the `sf-gulpfile` directory.

 ```sh
 $ gulp